What Is 500 Internal Server Error and How Can I Fix It?

 PHP Memory Limit

-Every type of web hosting, with the possible exception of cloud hosting, provides the hosted website a finite amount of computing resources.
+Every type of web hosting, with the possible exception of cloud hosting, provides the hosted website with a finite amount of computing resources.
 As such, it should come as no surprise that most hosting-related applications allow you to set a memory limit on them.
 The idea here is to protect the server against running out of memory as this might cause it to freeze up.

 One hosting component that is very important for websites like WordPress is PHP.
-PHP is a programming language that lets you run PHP scripts on the server in order to serve dynamic webpages to your visitors.
+PHP is a programming language that lets you run PHP scripts on the server in order to serve dynamic web pages to your visitors.
 Some scripts may require a considerable amount of memory and processing power, which is why PHP allows you to set a custom memory limit.
 If a script hits that memory limit, its process will be killed, thus preserving overall system stability.
 The downside to this restriction is that the website visitor who has initiated the PHP script will see an error on their end and it will likely be a 500 Internal Server Error.

 Limiting the amount of memory that scripts can use is performed via a PHP directive called memory_limit.
 You can find the memory_limit directive inside of your php.ini file.
-On our shared hosting platform and semi-dedicated servers, you will find the php.ini file inside of the PHP Settings section of the Control Panel:
+On our shared hosting platform and semi-dedicated servers, you will find the php.ini file inside the PHP Settings section of the Control Panel:

 The php.ini file is a fancy text file that contains various directives that instruct PHP how to behave.